RSRef Real space refinement: atomic structure vs. map

 Commands

-Within the program (RSRef> prompt), available commands are listed with help -a; help about command is provided by help command, and for all commands by help -rl.
+Within the program (pasto.rsref> prompt), commands are listed with pasto.rsref ‣ help with the -v option to list synopses, help command for details on command, help -l for details on all commands and help -rl to descend recursively through subcommands.
 The help text is reproduced later in this document.

 When embedded, the calling program is responsible for program control, so commands, syntax, options and access to help will be different.
 For our CNS extension, we refer back to this document from the documentation for cns-rsref.